 I grew up in a small town in the southern part of Virginia.
 I went to the University of Richmond for college, and then to the Charlottesville area for graduate school at the University of Virginia.
 I continued to live in Charlottesville for the next fifteen years while working in public schools in Albemarle County.
 My husband and I moved to Chesterfield County for sixteen years, where I retired from public education in 2003.
 We quickly moved back to the mountains just north of Charlottesville.
 The first few years after retirement I dabbled in a variety of volunteer activities and had a lot of fun, met a lot of people and learned a lot of new things.

-Then, about nine years ago, I started getting serious about photography.
+Then, about ten years ago, I started getting serious about photography.
 All my life I have taken pictures, snapshots of places where I traveled and of people I knew and loved.
 I made a change to photography as a medium of expression of the beauty of our world.
 I regret all the years of travel and adventures before I began to see the world as a photographer views it.
 I have images in my head that cannot be reproduced in print.

 In 2009 I became a Certified Virginia Master Naturalist.
 Images of nature excite me, and when I can watch a skipper, or a June bug, or a caterpillar through a macro lens I am ecstatic.
 Living so close to the beautiful Shenandoah National Park and the Shenandoah Valley means that I always have opportunities for nature photography.